Preliminary Multiple Subject Credential

 Standardized Testing Requirements

-- Applicants must pass the California Basic Educational Skills Test (CBEST) and all subtests of the California Subject Examination for Teachers (CSET): Multiple Subjects, or pass all subtests of the California Subject Examination for Teachers (CSET): Multiple Subjects and the Writing subtest.
+- Applicants must pass the California Basic Educational Skills Test (CBEST) and the California Subject Examination for Teachers (CSET): Multiple Subjects, or the California Subject Examination for Teachers (CSET): Multiple Subjects and the CSET: Writing Skills subtest.
 Applicants must show a passing score or proof of registration to take the exam at the next available test date.

 - Applicants who feel that their Grade Point Averages do not adequately represent their ability to succeed in a graduate program may find it helpful to submit GRE scores for consideration.
 However, the GRE is not required for admission.